Chart Color Schemes

 Educational outcomes in Walcha fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.3%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 13.0%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 40.4% of residents aged 15+ holding them - advanced diplomas at 10.4% and certificates at 30.0%.
+Bachelor degrees are the most common university qualifications, with a rate of 13.0%.
+Postgraduate qualifications and graduate diplomas follow, at 2.5% and 1.8% respectively.
+Vocational credentials are prominent among residents aged 15 and above, with 40.4% holding such qualifications.

 Frequently Asked Questions - Education